 There are many reasons that intended parents may pursue a family member surrogacy.
 Here are just a few:

 - Decreased costs: When you have already identified a surrogate, you will not need to use agency and matching services to find one.
 Therefore, you won’t need to pay the costs associated with these services.
 Many agencies (including American Surrogacy) offer a smaller fee structure for those who have already found their surrogacy partner.
 You may also reduce your costs further with an altruistic surrogacy, if your gestational carrier is comfortable with not being paid base compensation for her services.
-At American Surrogacy, our program fees for an identified surrogacy are $17,000 for domestic intended parents and $19,000 for international intended parents.
+Please contact us to learn more about our identified surrogacy program fees.

 - Shorter surrogacy journey: Surrogacy can take time, especially if you first need to find a surrogate to carry your child.
 If you have someone in mind, you can skip that initial step and go straight to screening and assessment.
 From there, you can quickly move forward to starting the medical process of surrogacy.